supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex8_Investigate.md

       ![Lab overview.](../Media/clickinvestiagtion.png)

 1. **Hover** the WINServer entity icon and wait for new *exploration queries* to be shown.
-It looks that *Related Alerts* has more data on it.
+It looks like *Related Alerts* has more data on it.
 Select the name of the exploration query **Related Alerts** to bring them to the investigation graph or select **Events >** to investigate them with a KQL query.

    ![Lab overview.](../Media/investigation.png)